joelachance/music/README.md

 MiniSpotify launches Spotify hidden when it needs playback and then returns focus to itself.
 Running `make run` without a track does not launch Spotify.

-GX smoke test: refresh PR review context through the production API.
+GX review context smoke test: publish artifact and comment chat should describe this README update.